noviccio/cloud-mon-devops/README.md

 # cloud-mon-devops
-Cloud-native monitoring app, containerized on Docker, Deployed on K8s using AWS
+This is a project for a Cloud-native monitoring app, containerized on Docker, Deployed on K8s using AWS

+Setup monitoring project for system analysis